-Trump’s ‘Stop the Steal’ message is finding an international audience among conspiracy theorists and suspected cults
+Trump’s ‘stop the steal’ message finds an international audience among conspiracy theorists and suspected cults

 “The outlets and voices associated with Brexit, for example, have tended to see it as clear that Trump lost and to regard it as a circus,” Katwala said, adding that Trump’s unpopularity among the British public had likely made it easy for people to drop him.

-Where Trump’s election claims theories have found receptive audience over recent weeks is among followed of the QAnon theory, which originated in the United States on the message board 4chan in 2017.
+Where Trump’s election claims theories have found receptive audience over recent weeks is among followers of the QAnon theory, which originated in the United States on the message board 4chan in 2017.

 The movement gathered steam throughout the pandemic last year, with supporters of QAnon elected to political office in the United States and researchers tracking support in the group to more than 70 foreign countries.